orion13579/COMM-2216-SetE-Group6/docs/ui-components/line-nos.md

 At this point, you will receive a confirmation message in a pop-up window.
 {: .pl-4 }

+**2.**  Type your username or email address in the first field of this window, and type the shown confirmation message in the second.
+Once done, you can click on the **cancel plan and delete this account** button to completely remove your account and its data from GitHub.

 !["Delete account confirmation window"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/DeleteAccountConfirmation.png?raw=true)
 {: .px-auto }

-**2.**  Type your username or email address in the first field of this window, and type the shown confirmation message in the second.
-Once done, you can click on the **cancel plan and delete this account** button to completely remove your account and its data from GitHub.
+In this section, we covered essential steps that may be required for changind, migrating, and deleting a user account.

+Next section will cover steps required to change your account's _password_.